 How to watch Trump's second Senate impeachment trial

-Former President Trump's second impeachment trial will begin on Tuesday, February 9, as senators gather to consider whether to convict the former president of incitement of insurrection after a mob of his supporters overran the U.S. Capitol in a deadly attack on January 6.
+Former President Trump's second impeachment trial continues for its second day on Wednesday, February 10.
+Senators are considering whether to convict the former president of incitement of insurrection after a mob of his supporters overran the U.S. Capitol in a deadly attack on January 6.

 - What: Former President Trump's Senate impeachment trial